 In the 327 MHz and 75 MHz bands, use of the spectral line correlator modes is strongly recommended for all observations.
 Use of these modes will allow diagnosis and removal of internal and external interference.
-The only observing mode at low frequencies which should be done in continuum are observations in the two-frequency systems, 4P and LP, for which full polarization information is required.
+The only observing mode as law frequencies which should be done in continuum are observations in the two-frequency systems, 4P and LP, when full polarization information is required.

 Another important form of RFI consists of signals which are generated by each antenna.
 These signals are picked up by nearby antennas, or by the generating antenna's feed, and produce correlated signals in the visibility data.
-This form of RFI is especially important in the 90 cm band when in the C and D configurations.
+This form of RFI is especially important in the 90 cm and 500 cm bands when in the C and D configurations.
 They appear at all multiples of 5 and 12.5 MHz - frequencies divisible by these numbers must be avoided.
 (It is this spectrum of RFI which limits our P-band bandwidth to 3.125 MHz.)
-Another family of RFI occurs at multiples of 100 kHz - these are much weaker and can be ignored for continuum work.
-The severity of these signals has been much reduced by shielding the electronics racks.
+Another family of RFI occurs at multiples of 100 kHz - these are much weaker and can be ignored for continuum work at 90 cm, but are important on many baselines at the 400 cm band.
+Another 'family' to avoid are multiple of 600 MHz.

 For L, C, K, and Q bands, observers should avoid using an L6 setting of 3760 or 3790 MHz, due to an internal birdie produced by those LO settings.
 For X and U bands, avoid using 3840 and 3810 MHz.
-The OBSERVE program is aware of these restrictions, so that users should not inadvertantly fall victim to this problem.
+The OBSERVE program is aware of these restrictions, so users should not inadvertantly fall victim to this problem.